This post contains referral links. Thanks in advance if you use our links to apply for any new cards!

 There are four Hilton credit cards.
 They are all issued by American Express.

-The Hilton Honors Busines card comes with all the same benefits as the Hilton Surpass card.
+The Hilton Honors Business card comes with all the same benefits as the Hilton Surpass card.

 Here is what comes up when I search for Hilton hotels in Hawaii using the Points Explorer tool.
 These are just a few of the hotels.
 The tool doesn’t show Hilton Grand Vacation properties which are also bookable with points.
 You’ll want to search the Hilton site to see how much those cost per night.